ROCm/HIP/docs/reference/c++_support.rst

 Classes
 -------------------------------------------------------------------------------

 Classes work on both the host and device side, but there are some constraints.
-The static data members need to be ``const`` qualified, and ``static`` member functions can't be ``__global__``. ``Virtual`` member functions work, but a ``virtual`` function must not be called from the host if the parent object was created on the device, or the other way around, because this behavior is undefined.
-This also means you can't pass an object with ``virtual`` functions as a parameter to a kernel.
+The ``static`` member functions can't be ``__global__``. ``Virtual`` member functions work, but a ``virtual`` function must not be called from the host if the parent object was created on the device, or the other way around, because this behavior is undefined.

 Polymorphic function wrappers
 -------------------------------------------------------------------------------